Adventure park

 An adventure park is a place which can contain a wide variety of elements, including but not limited to, rope climbing exercises, obstacle courses, bouldering, rock climbing, target oriented activities, and zip-lines.
-They are usually intended for recreation and embody the spirit and activities often found at outdoor camps and educational facilities, without the facilitated educational component.
+They are usually intended for recreation.

-"Recreational-oriented" adventure parks are usually designed for a larger volume of visitors.
-They do not follow a specific educational concept, but see the individual, physical and mental challenge as a predominantly recreational activity.
-Neither climbing techniques nor special/specific physical fitness experience are necessary.
-Typical slogans are: Have Fun, Test your Courage, Overcome your Own Fears, Be Outside, Be in Nature, Do some Physical Activities, etc.

-History

-It is unclear where and when the first ropes course was created.
-A ropes course was built in 1875 in France and functioned mainly as a physical challenge activity for the participants.
-During the Second World War, ropes courses were used as obstacle courses for improving the physical fitness of the British military.

-In the mid-1960s, ropes courses became a central component of outdoor seminars in the United States.

-In recent years, specifically recreation-oriented adventure parks were developed.
-The market has boomed especially in Europe & Asian countries.

 Related outdoor activities

-As already mentioned, a ropes course is often a challenging outdoor personal development and team-building activity with a relatively low number of participants.
+A ropes course can be considered a challenging outdoor personal development and team-building activity.
 Some parks offer both - a recreational section and a team building section.

 A canopy tour is a specific type of ziplining where a person is harnessed to a steel cable and propelled by gravity from platform to platform high up in the trees of a thick forest canopy.
-Although these date back far into history for civil and even scientific uses, they are now used for recreation and have created a new activity for the tourism industry.
+Although these have previously been used for civil and even scientific uses, it has since become a popular activity for the recreation and tourism industries.

-Facts and figures

-The category adventure parks can be broken down into a number of specific types.
-They differ according to a number of criteria: